How we can help you

 Freelance platforms and job sites give you access to a wide pool of candidates to choose from.
 An added advantage of freelance platforms over job sites is payment protection, although the interviewing process can be more restrictive.

 With an agency, you’ll likely have less control over the VA you are assigned.
 For some small business owners, this is a disadvantage.
-Others, however, actually prefer this, as it removes some of the effort of finding the right candidate yourself.
+Others, however, actually prefer this, as it makes finding the right candidate much easier.

 Step 5: Write a Job Post